Luiscri/MABSED/README.md

 http://localhost:9200/
 ```

-There are two different indices where data is stored: `mabsed-events` (for each event information) and `mabsed-tweets` (for the tweets describing to each event).
-For example, if we wanted to see 100 tweets stored in ES, we would follow this route:
+There are two different indices where data is stored: `mabsed-events` (for each event information) and `mabsed-tweets` (for the tweets describing each event).
+For example, if we wanted to see 100 of the tweets stored in ES, we would follow this route:

 ```
 http://localhost:9200/mabsed-tweets/_search?size=100